Saint Kenelm: Factual records of Kenelm's life

 Like many medieval hagiographies, St Kenelm's legend appears to bear little relation to any known facts.
 It can be ascertained from the wider historical record that, on the death of Offa of Mercia, his son Ecgfrith of Mercia was crowned but his reign lasted only 20 weeks and he was presumably killed in battle.
 He was succeeded by a distant cousin, Coenwulf of Mercia, whose son was Kenelm (Cynehelm), and this would appear to be the reputed saint.
 It is likely that Coenwulf 'hallowed' Kenelm to the throne, for a letter dated 798, allegedly from Pope Leo III to "King Kenelm", names Kenelm and gives his age as 12.
 In 799, Kenelm witnessed a deed of gift of land to Christ Church, Canterbury, and from 803 onwards his name appears on a variety of charters.
 His name disappears from charters for a time after 811, which has led to the belief that he died then.
 However, he reappears as a subscriber to his father's last charter dated 821, identified as "Kenelmus, son of the king", from this we know he still lived in 821.
 Therefore, while Kenelm may have died in 821 as legend dictates, he was about 35 years old when he died, not a mere child of 7 years.
 Historical records also indicate that Kenelm's sister, Cwenthryth (Quendryda), had entered the cloister at the time of her father's death and was the abbess of Minster-in-Thanet.

 Other associations with St Kenelm

 Churches

 There are eight Anglican Churches dedicated to St Kenelm:

 In addition, there are two Roman Catholic Churches dedicated to Our Lady and St Kenelm.
 These are located at Halesowen (near The Clent Hills) and at Stow-on-the-Wold (near Winchcombe).

+In 2023, a pastoral area of the Roman Catholic Diocese of Clifton was named in honour of Kenelm.